Scheduled water supply disruption in five areas in Hulu Langat

 Restoration varies from one area to another depending on the location and distance of the consumer’s premises and water pressure, she said.

-Further information can be obtained through all official communication channels such as the Air Selangor application, Facebook, Instagram and Twitter or contact centre at 15300 as well as hentitugas.airselangor.com. -Bernama
+Further information can be obtained through all official communication channels such as the Air Selangor application, Facebook, Instagram and Twitter or contact centre at 15300 as well as https://www.airselangor.com.